Skip to main content

 A.R.S. § 14-2606

-If your will leaves a specific piece of property to someone and that property is sold, condemned, or damaged before your death, the beneficiary may still have a right to the unpaid proceeds, insurance recovery, or condemnation award.
+If your will leaves a specific item to someone and that property is sold, condemned, or damaged before your death, the beneficiary may still have a right to the unpaid proceeds.
 Special protections apply when a conservator or power of attorney agent sold the property on behalf of an incapacitated person.

 Title 14, INTESTATE SUCCESSION AND WILLS